EwaSzlachcic/Courses-Certificates-Diplomas/README.md

 # Courses & Certificates & Diplomas

-In the folders you can find my Interdisciplinary PhD Programm Diploma with Appendix and course certificates
+In the folders you can find my Interdisciplinary PhD Programme Diploma with Appendix and course certificates

 ## List of courses I have attended and currently taking